mahendrapaipuri/grafana-dashboard-reporter-app/src/README.md

 - Query field for dashboard mode is `dashboardMode` and it takes either `default` or `full` as value.
 Example is `<grafanaAppUrl>/api/plugins/mahendrapaipuri-dashboardreporter-app/resources/report?dashUid=<UID of dashboard>&dashboardMode=full`

+Besides there are two special query parameters available namely:

+- `includePanelID`: This can be used to include only panels with IDs set in the query in the generated report.
+An example can be `<grafanaAppUrl>/api/plugins/mahendrapaipuri-dashboardreporter-app/resources/report?dashUid=<UID of dashboard>&includePanelID=1&includePanelID=5&includePanelID=8`.
+  This request will only include the panels `1`, `5` and `8` in the report and ignoring the rest.
+  When `grid` layout is used with `includePanelID`, the report layout will leave the gaps in the place of panels that are not included in the report.

+- `excludePanelID`: This can be used to exclude any unwanted panels in the generated report.
+An example can be `<grafanaAppUrl>/api/plugins/mahendrapaipuri-dashboardreporter-app/resources/report?dashUid=<UID of dashboard>&excludePanelID=2&excludePanelID=7`.
+  This request will only exclude panels `2`, and `7` in the report and including the rest.
+  When `grid` layout is used with `excludePanelID`, the report layout will leave the gaps in the place of panels that are excluded in the report.

+> [!NOTE]
+> If a given panel ID is set in both `includePanelID` and `excludePanelID` query parameter, it will be **included** in the report.
+Query parameter `includePanelID` has more precedence over `excludePanelID`.

 ### Advanced parameters